Nutrition and Cachexia in Cancer Patients

 Health care professionals and other decision makers (including budget holders, policy makers) able to drive integration of better malnutrition/cachexia/sarcopenia diagnosis and therapy (including parenteral nutrition) in cancer care pathways.

-The First Task Force meeting will be held on 22 June 2020 as a virtual Task Force videoconference.
+A Task Force on Nutrition and Cachexia in Cancer Patients was held on 22 June 2020 as a virtual videoconference.

 Click here for further information.